ckchamara/discourse-student-verification-alert/README.md

 ### Message Content
 The alert message supports plain text.
 For HTML content, you would need to modify the widget code.

-### Group Names
+### Group Configuration
-If you need different group names, modify the `shouldShowAlert` function in the initializer.
+Configure which groups should see the alert through the admin settings.
+No code changes needed.

 ## Troubleshooting